Boten–Vientiane railway: Cargo

 On 4 December 2021, a day after opening the China–Laos railway, the Vientiane Logistics Park, one of a total of nine logistics centres in Laos, was officially opened by Prime Minister Phankham Viphavanh at Thanaleng.

 List of stations

-32 stations are planned along the line, of which 21 stations were initially constructed including 10 passenger stations and 11 cargo stations:
+A total of 32 stations are planned along the line, of which 21 stations were initially constructed, including 10 passenger stations and 11 cargo stations:

-Schedule and Ticket prices

-On 2022-Oct-09 it was announced, that an additional C92/C91 train will be in service from 2022-Oct-13, increasing the daily service to eight passenger trains:

-As per June 2022, ticket prices in 1000 KIP are for 1st class (in red) / 2nd class (green) / Ordinary train (blue):

-On 4 December 2022, the railway company announced its ticket reservation app for Android and iOS.
-Users can purchase tickets seven days in advance via the app.

 Controversies

 Radio Free Asia reported in October 2021 that some Lao villagers displaced from their land by the line's construction complained that they had still not received compensation.
+Since then, Radio Free Asia reported that around 85% of affected families had had their compensation claims resolved (as of August 2023), with some landowners still holding out for increased compensation.

-In the first year of operation, the railway only allowed ticket purchases three days in advance and online sales were not available.
-This resulted in extremely long lines at ticket offices and express trains often sell out the day ticket sales open.
+In the first year of operation, the railway only allowed ticket purchases up to three days in advance and online sales were not available.
+That resulted in extremely long lines at ticket offices, and express trains often sold out the day ticket sales opened.
+This has since been ameliorated with the LCR mobile app, which allows online purchase of tickets.